 4. Dizziness: heart attacks or heart rhythm abnormalities can cause light-headedness or even loss of consciousness.

 5. Fatigue: especially among women, unusual crushing fatigue can occur during a heart attack as well as in the days and weeks leading up to one.
 See also: How women can tell if they’re headed for a heart attack

 7. Pain in other parts of the body: pain or discomfort can begin in the chest and spread to shoulders, arms, elbows, upper back, neck, jaw, throat or abdomen.
-But remember that 40% of women experience no chest symptoms at all, or their symptoms might come and go.
+But remember that many women experience no chest symptoms at all, or their symptoms might come and go.
 Men sometimes feel pain radiating down their left arm, but women are more likely to feel this in either arm or both, or in the back between the shoulder blades.